Bermuda: Business Environment

-TeleBermuda International opened its centre in December, 1999.
-The TBI centre is staffed 24/7, and provides secure website hosting services for companies wanting to conduct e-commerce from Bermuda; Cable & Wireless shortly afterwards opened its sixth world-wide 'platform' offering web-hosting, e-commerce and other Internet services in Devonshire, Bermuda - the other five centres are in London, Washington, Bahrein, Sydney and Hong Kong.
+TeleBermuda International opened its centre in December 1999.
+The TBI centre provides secure website hosting services for companies wanting to conduct e-commerce from Bermuda.
+In 2000, Cable & Wireless opened its sixth world-wide 'platform' offering web hosting, e-commerce and other Internet services in Devonshire, Bermuda - the other five centres are in London, Washington, Bahrain, Sydney and Hong Kong.

-The Bermuda government is also in the process of fully implementing a new regime for Internet telephony and broad-band services.
+The Bermudian government is also in the process of fully implementing a new regime for Internet telephony and broad-band services.